 A key part of Randy Moss' legacy includes his slide to No. 21 in 1998.
 The Vikings selected perhaps the NFL's greatest wide receiver talent and paired him with Cris Carter for a few seasons.
 This led to a 15-1 season and the NFL's scoring record.
 The Titans took a receiver ahead of Moss, and although Kevin Dyson is part of a storied NFL play (the "Music City Miracle"), he was out of the league by 2004.
 This draft also housed speedy returner Tim Dwight, possession man Joe Jurevicius and Greatest Show on Turfer Az Hakim.
 But Hines Ward was the other prize.
 The Georgia QB-turned-Round 3 pick played 14 Steelers seasons and started in three Super Bowls.

 Depth buoys this class, which lacks a Hall of Famer but includes many Tecmo Super Bowl starters.
 The Oilers acquired agile chain mover Ernest Givins in Round 2, while the 49ers found Jerry Rice's running mate -- John Taylor -- in Round 3.
-The Bengals chose a first-round receiver -- Tim McGee -- for the second straight year.
-All three made Pro Bowls.
+The Bengals chose Tim McGee in Round 2 to pair with 1985 first-rounder Eddie Brown.
+Each 86er made Pro Bowls.
 So did Webster Slaughter, a second-round Browns pick who played 12 seasons.
 One of the Broncos' "Three Amigos," Mark Jackson joins Taylor in NFL Films lore after closing out "The Drive."
 Bill Brooks (Round 4, Colts) amassed 8,000 yards in an 11-year career that lacked QB stability.